| | Vol. 16 No. 5

 only nine students graduated from all U.S. colleges who majored

+in Arabic.
 Tuition Outstripping Inflation.

 The College Board figures for this year note that students attending